 5. When you press a portion of the flour mixture, it should hold itself and not break or fall down.

-6. Now add water in parts and knead.
-First add ¼ cup water.
+6. Now, add water in parts and knead.
+First, add ¼ cup water.

-7. Mix and begin to knead.
+7. Begin to knead.

 8. Add more water as required and knead to a semi soft dough.
-Not tight/firm and soft.
-I overall used ½ cup water for kneading.
+Not tight/firm or soft.
+I used an overall of ½ cup water for kneading.
 Add water as required while kneading.
+Cover and allow the dough to rest for 15 or 20 minutes.

-Do note that if you end up making a soft dough, the crisp and flaky texture won’t be there.
+Note: If you end up making a soft dough, the crisp and flaky texture won’t be there.

 Rolling Khasta Roti